kristjanvj/omnet-httptools/README.md

 * StandardHost from the INET framework should be used if a full network simulation using the TCP/IP stack is desired.
 * DirectHost is a part of HttpTools and should be used for hosts which use direct message passing.
-API reference and NED documentation for the model is coming soon.
-ASAP

 ## Get the source